onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We need to increase the precision of expression and optimize the allocation of attention

-Idiocracy and don’t look up needn’t be prophecies

 Turns out political philosophy in the 21st century is all about technology - shocker!

 Social algorithms to live by